mchoirulgx/DataworkToGCP/README.md

 | Data integration (sync) | Data Integration | **BigQuery Data Transfer / Datastream / Dataflow** |
 | Governance / metadata | Data Map | **Knowledge Catalog** |

-> This guide is a beginner-friendly rewrite of *"DataWorks → GCP Pipeline
+> This guide is a hands-on implementation of *"DataWorks → GCP Pipeline
-> Migration Guide v3.1"* (working draft), grounded in the current Alibaba Cloud
+> Migration Guide v3.1"* (working draft).
-> and Google Cloud documentation (verified mid-2026).
 It adds a complete worked
 > example, runnable Python code, and a curated knowledge base.

+How the pipeline works:
+1. Assume you have existing data pipeline run at Alicloud's Dataworks.
+The aim is to do semi automatic migration rather than coding it by hand
+2. Collect current pipeline metadata by reading Dataworks Open API
+3. Save extracted metadata and flows inti a csv file.
+Human needs to verify this csv before continuing the process
+4. Use small py script to read csv and pass it as context to Gemini.
+The LLM translate the pipeline into GCP data pipeline code.
+5. The outcome is Airflow + Dataform/ SQL scripts/ Py code/ Dataflow; whichever is suitable.
+6. Deploy the conversion result into GCP.

 ---